Maria Butina: I’m a Peacemaker, Not a Spy

 She told the public broadcaster that the fact that she was not mentioned in the redacted version of the report by Special Counsel Robert Mueller proved her innocence.

-The United States Justice Department instead believes she was part of an operation to “spot and assess” which they say is as integral to espionage as actually spying.
+The Justice Department instead believes she was part of an operation to “spot and assess,” which they say is as integral to espionage as actually spying.

 “Acquiring information valuable to a foreign power does not necessarily involve collecting classified documents or engaging in cloak-and-dagger activities,” the DOJ wrote in her sentencing brief.
 “Something as basic as the identification of people who have the ability to influence policy in a foreign power’s favor is extremely attractive to those powers.
 This identification could form the basis of other forms of intelligence operations, or targeting, in the future.”